- The floor-to-ceiling price range of Nadex call spreads

 Variable settlement versus all-or-nothing

-At expiration, a spread will have a price somewhere within the range.
-If the underlying indicative market is priced within the range, the spread price will be correlated to that price.
-If the market is above the ceiling, the spread will expire at the ceiling price.
-And if the market is below the floor, the spread will expire at the floor price.
+At expiration, a call spread will have a price somewhere within the range.
+If the underlying indicative market is priced within the range, the call spread price will be correlated to that price.
+If the market is above the ceiling, the call spread will expire at the ceiling price.
+And if the market is below the floor, the call spread will expire at the floor price.

 - How to calculate your risk and reward before you place a trade and how the Nadex platform shows it to you automatically